Month: November 2022

 Local News

-Shots Fired in Nanticoke
+Shots Fired In Nanticoke

 Police are investigating after getting reports of shots fired at two people outside a Burger King on West Main Street in Nanticoke.
 They say it all stems from an arguement between several men.